Overview

 Cache tokens for the full year

 Generate a token, store it (with its expiry timestamp) in your secrets manager or a process-local cache, and re-use it for every API call.
-Do not call POST /api/v1/account/token at the start of every request, beyond the latency cost, each call rotates your token and invalidates anything else that was using it.
+Do not call POST /api/v1/account/token (or create a new Access Key) at the start of every request, beyond the latency cost, regenerating your default token rotates it and invalidates anything else that was using it.

 Handle 401 with one retry, then fail loud